TheBryan-Acosta/Team-Roster-Generator/README.md

 ## **Description**

-Challenge 10 This Weeks challenge was to create a Team Generator
+Challenge 10 This Weeks challenge was to create a CLI based HTML generator

 ### **What was developed**

-A Professional team generator, with managers, engineers, and interns
+A fully customizable professional team roster generator -The user will be able to navigate through a simple menu to add as many employees as they wish -This application will create a HTML file including each employee and their details on the page.

 ### **Development** -